Can you hear that? I believe I hear angels singing. I love, love, love the results.

 A Q-tip and some paint sprayed into a disposable container will fix very small blunders that don’t go too deep.
 If you have a bigger mistake, let it dry overnight, resand the blunder, and repaint each step on that area.
 Had to do that with my oops from touching the handle much too soon.

-- You can remove, paint, and reinstall hardware the same day if you are very careful during the reinstallation and for days after.
+You can remove, paint, and reinstall hardware the same day if you are very careful during the reinstallation and for days after.
 We did this on our exterior doors.
-But expect to have to fix some on these because the slightest bump mars them.
+But expect to have to fix some on these because the slightest bump marks them.
+If you need some inspiration for exterior door frames to make your home look the part, you may want to pop on over to sites like PLASTPRO to see what would work best with your decor.

-- Exterior doors we have sprayed are wearing when using the key to unlock the door.
+Exterior doors we have sprayed are wearing when using the key to unlock the door.
 I kind of expected this.
 Probably will get worse once we aren’t being as careful also.
 We mainly use the key in the garage door though, so I’m okay with it.
 If you use a key in a more public door, you may not be, so keep that in mind.
 If that were the case for me, I would replace that particular door with factory-finished hardware.
+Or you could look at contacting custom iron door installers for your front exterior door, it adds something unique and vintage to your home whilst being protective.

 Final numbers and the cost (32 doors and hinges):